 We were made to sit in a duplex slum, the upholstery was rich for the environs.
 Later we were taken to a terrace, where there were no fans!
-An asbestos roof and the four sides open, completely surrounded by slums.
+An asbestos roof (killer) and the four sides open, completely surrounded by slums.
 One clarification, these slums are concrete, tin roof-shed types.
 Obviously there were peeping tots from surrounding neighbourhood.
-Finally the trustee, member of a rich Muslim family that owns numerous colleges, institutions and more so buildings made an appearance.
+Finally the trustee, member of a rich Muslim family that owns numerous educational institutions made an appearance.
 Crisp white pants, silk shirt and white shoes, of course.
 Why did I seem surprised?
 Felt my eyebrows rise in horror.
 For the gentleman, this school is a compulsion and how they make it public!
 I cannot even remotely imagine a school with NO playground, but here was one.
 The principal T, is one beautiful, creative lady with a nerve of steel.
-She had whispered, this trustee, after much pleading had given the principal only Rs 2000/- for the sports day.
+She had whispered, this trustee, after much pleading had given the principal only Rs 2000/- for the school’s sports day.
 I was shocked beyond belief.
 Rs 2000 per child I would have believed, but as she told me with disbelief I seriously wanted to throw this man over the terrace.
 These kids will grow up into adults who have no medals or certificates to show their children and grand children.
 No extra cirricular activities which can hone their skills and help them discover their personalities, in the first place.

 As I inquired about the school results, I got the best news which lifted my spirits.
-The school has a record of 98-99% results and same case for junior college.
+The school has a record of 98-99% results and same was the case for junior college.
 Imagine for a school that caters to may be the first generation learners, living in complete poverty–to come out of their deprivation and achieve these results is definitely a huge achievement.
-It is way above the 90-100% individual so-called high scoring, rote learners, who get these marks after numerous tuition and coaching.
-The school has zero extra curricular activities and the trustee has banned teaching or learning Music in this school.
-Now in this environment yours truly was invited.
-If anyone knows anything about me, I am a law-abiding citizen, but love to break rules.
-Lived on the playground till I was forced out of injuries in my twenties, it was a challenge to reach out to students from this school to motivate and inspire them.
+It is way above the 90+-100% high scores the rote learners, from rich families get after numerous tuitions and coaching.
+The school has zero extra curricular activities, music, other hobbies and the trustee has banned teaching or learning Music in this school.
+It was a like flash across my eyes, ‘how to make criminals’ that pervades such mentality.

 So the first rule I broke was to tell the trustee that he has a creative and a wonderful principal.
-Second rule I broke, to tell him sports IS important for the overall growth of children and third, to tell him it is amazing his school results have been laudable.
-I got polite nods.
+Second rule I broke, to tell him sports IS important for the overall growth of children and third, to tell him it is amazing the students have given laudable results despite the impediments.
+I only got polite nods.
 And yes, he was felicitated and he simply walked out.

 I was further informed, these adult teachers had never heard of the word, trek.
 And contrast it to our lives, I began to go on hikes and treks from fourth standard.
 The principal took them on a trek in Thane district and now they are excited to go on more.

 The staff and principal are immensely creative.
-They lit for us a candle of knowledge, painted pots, cards with personalised touch to make us feel special.
-I can only say this is one school where teachers are surely is doing a revolutionary job.
+They lit a candle of knowledge, painted pots, cards with personalised touch to make us feel special.
+I can only say this is one school where teachers are surely doing a revolutionary job.
 They need more power and it only reminds us we take our privilege for granted.